-The instructions provide information on the new "plan start month" box, which is optional for 2015.
+The form retains the "plan start month" box, which was optional for 2015 and remains optional for 2016.
 This box is intended to provide the IRS with information used to calculate an individual's eligibility for premium tax credits, which is based on the employer plan's affordability, calculated by plan year.
-This box will likely be required in 2016.
+The instructions indicate that it is anticipated that this box will be mandatory for the 2017 Form 1095-C.